 Repent of our sins (see ourselves as guilty, be remorseful and receive our Father's forgiveness for our wrongs, and stop practicing what is wrong)(Matt.
 4:17);

-Stop working for money as our primary pursuit in life, and start working for Joshua and his kingdom as our primary passion in Life (Matt.
-6:24; 4:19; 9:9).
+Stop working for money or material things as our primary pursuit in life, and start working for Joshua and his kingdom as our primary passion in Life (Matt.
+6:24, 4:19, 9:9).

-3. While there are many sin's we can commit, there are three aspects of our nature that we must be aware of and seek to no longer be controlled by - self-pride, fear and selfishness.
+4. While there are many sin's we can commit, there are three aspects of our nature that we must be aware of and seek to no longer be controlled by - self-pride, fear and selfishness.
 Self-pride prevents us from learning and having a critical character virtue that we desperately need in order to learn and be better people - humility (Luke 18:9-14).
-Fear not only prevents us from learning, but also greatly hinders us from using reason well in our seeking what is true and decision making (Matt.
-10:26, 31; Luke 5:10; 8:25).
+Self-pride blocks reason and logic and thus prevents us from finding truth.
+Fear also greatly hinders us from using reason well in our seeking what is true and decision making (Matt.
+10:26,31; Luke 5:10, 8:25).
+Fear says, 'just don't go there'.
 Selfishness works hard against love, and both self-pride and fear contribute to that as well (John 15:13; Matt.
 6:19-21; Mark 8:35).

-5. In Joshua's teachings, he does provide us with how we should treat each other as human beings.
+6. In Joshua's teachings, he does provide us with how we should treat each other as human beings.
 In fact, he provides the universal 'ethic' in this saying, "Treat others the way you want to be treated" (Matt.
 7:12).
-If we would keep this in heart/mind and act upon it, we would avoid MANY mistakes and wrongs done to other people.
-For people raised in religion and in light of that universal ethic, it is especially important to keep in mind things like 'do you want to be condemned?'; 'do you want to be judged harshly?'; 'do you want to have others scouring for sin in your life?'; 'do you want people pointing out your faults and weaknesses?'; 'do you want people to be quick to forgive you when you do something wrong?', etc. Simply put, that ethic should drive us to concentrate on OURSELVES first, before we look to other to help in that way (Matt.
+If we would keep this in heart/mind and act upon it, we would avoid MANY mistakes and wrongs done to other people and we would love one another.
+For people raised in religion and in light of that universal ethic, it is especially important to keep in mind things like 'do you want to be condemned?'; 'do you want to be judged harshly?'; 'do you want to have others scouring for sin in your life?'; 'do you want people pointing out your faults and weaknesses?'; 'do you want people to be quick to forgive you when you do something wrong?', etc. Simply put, that ethic should drive us to concentrate on OURSELVES first, before we look to others to help in that way (Matt.
 7:1-5).

 (John 14:15).
 In